Course - Urban Design and Architecture 2 - AAR4605

 The city and urban landscape are the subject of the studio.
-Based on the context of a chosen site, we develop concepts, spatial structures, programmes, and design rules, and creatively integrate them into robust urban design and architectural proposals.
+Based on the context of a chosen site, we develop concepts, spatial structures, and design rules, and creatively integrate them into robust urban design and architectural projects.

 The leitmotif of the studio is to design the urban space as liveable, beautiful, and open.
-In an interdisciplinary dialogue with urban stakeholders and experts, we aim to reconcile the dynamic forces of urban transformation with architecture and planning in the form of an adaptable urban design.
+In an interdisciplinary dialogue with urban actors, we aim to reconcile the dynamic forces of urban transformation with architecture and planning into an adaptable urban design.
 In this manner, high-quality urban spaces can be created that are responsive, yet specific to their context, contributing to a sustainable balance of our urban environment.

-The studio topics are based on contemporary urban themes such as the design and densification of urban nodes and quarters, revitalization of former industrial and harbor areas, and the sustainable transformation of our city landscape.
+The studio topics are based on contemporary urban themes such as the design and densification of urban quarters, revitalization of post-industrial sites, and the gentle transformation of our city and cultural landscape.

 COMPETENCE: The students gain an advanced understanding on the inner logic of urban design and practical experience.
-This enables them to tackle complex urban challenges, and to synthesize their knowledge into a design project at the interface between planning, architecture and landscape architecture.
-The students are assigned to develop complex urban design and architectural projects, by critically reflecting and integrating relevant design criteria such as heritage, mobility, public space, landscape, urban structure, morphology, density, scale, building typology, materiality, program, and phased development.
+This will enable them to tackle pressing urban challenges, and to synthesize their knowledge into a design project at the interface between planning, architecture and landscape architecture.
+The students are assigned to develop complex urban design and architectural projects, by critically reflecting and integrating relevant design criteria such as heritage, mobility, open space, urban structure, morphology, density, scale, building typology, materiality, and phased development.

 KNOWLEDGE: The students will gain knowledge on contemporary urban transformation processes and context-based design methods.
-The learning objective is to analyse, comprehend, and design intricate urban environments.
-The insights gained are expressed through visionary and strategic thinking, concept development, and the design of urban spaces.
+The learning objective is to analyze, comprehend, and design intricate urban environments.
+The insights gained are expressed through concept development, visionary and strategic thinking, and the design of urban and architectural spaces.
 The studio and integrated Urban Lab course (AAR4919) seek to provide a comprehensive package linking urban design, theory, research and practice.

-SKILLS: The candidates will learn and apply urban design tools such as sketching, site analysis and mapping, model building, scenario development, master planning, and space programming.
-The course will improve their visualization, presentation and documentation techniques and learn to communicate with urban authorities, actors and experts.
+SKILLS: The candidates will learn and apply urban design tools such as sketching, site analysis and mapping, model building, scenario and form development, master planning, and space programming.
+The course will improve the students visualization and presentation techniques, as well as their professional communication with urban authorities and experts.

 Learning methods and activities

-The studio is structured in six consecutive and interrelated phases:
+The studio is structured in six parallel and interrelated phases:

-1 ANALYSIS AND VISION: We investigate our site with field studies and mappings, and produce an analysis of its atmospheres, spatial structures, and activities.
-Based on this inventory, the students will propose visions and ideas for their projects.
+1 ANALYSIS AND VISION: We will explore our site with field studies and mappings, and produce an analysis of its atmospheres, spatial structures, and activities.
+Based on this inventory, the students will propose visions and ideas for their design projects.

 2 CONCEPTS AND STRATEGIES: The visions will then be further developed into urban design concepts and strategies.

-3 URBAN DESIGN: Based on these, urban design proposals are created in the form of master plans and physical models in a scale of 1:1000 to 1:500.
+3 URBAN DESIGN AND PLANNING: Based on these, urban design proposals are created in the form of master plans and physical models in a scale of 1:1000 to 1:500.

 5 DESIGN RULES: For the open spaces, buildings and their use, design rules and flexible development scenarios are created.